Update to registration and bereavement services

 Registrar General Licence requests for marriage/civil partnerships are being risk assessed and considered on a case by case basis.
 Advice from Public Health England is being adhered to and staff safety is paramount and considered before proceeding with any request to undertake ceremonies for customers diagnosed with COVID-19.
 Engagement must take place with the GRO nationally in the normal manner before proceeding.
-The presumption is generally these requests will not be granted at this time.

 Applications to reduce the waiting period for marriages or civil partnerships will no longer be processed.
 Any applications received or in progress will be refunded.